benohaal/benohaal.github.io/index.md

 Inside of the polygons, we'll find two kinds of vertices.
 The ones with an inner angle of less than 180° and those with an inner angle of more than 180°.
 They are called convex and reflex vertices respectively.
 Note that a polygon with only convex vertices is called a convex polygon.

 A convex hull is defined as the smallest convex set S containing a given shape (e.g. a polygon), where the convex set is a set of points such that for any two points x, y &#8712; S, the segment [x, y] is in the convex set.
 For convex polygons, the convex hull is equal to the polygon itself.
 Note that every convex polygon can, again, be guarded by only one static guard.
+See an example of computing the [convex hull](https://codesandbox.io/s/insideoroutsideofconvexpolygon-j9c10).

 Tangents, in polygons, are lines or line segments that, locally, only intersect with one point of the polygon.
 They touch the polygons boundary but dont cross it.
 They can be inside or outside of the polygon.
+Computing the tangents to a polygon is done by computing the tangents to the convex hull of this polygon.
+See an example of computing [tangents](https://codesandbox.io/s/insideoroutsideofconvexpolygon-j9c10).

 Polygon triangulation is the decomposition of polygons into a set of triangles.
 There can be many triangulatations of a same polygon with more than 3 vertices.
 Many different triangulation algorithms exist.
+See an example of [triangulation](https://codesandbox.io/s/triangulation-of-polygons-1dvyl).

 ## Problem definition